Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Numerical Experiments

 We focus on the following two-dimensional non-autonomous transport equation:

 Thanks to Remark \ref{remark:trans}, it is sufficient to approximate the following characteristic system of \eqref{eq:trans_exam}:

 where $t\in [0,T]$.
-According to Remark \ref{rem:rho0}, we need to train the SA-NODE only on a single initial data measure, which we choose to be
+We train the SA-NODE using samples drawn from a simple initial distribution: a uniform measure on the set \(K = [-4,4]^2\),

-On the other hand, we take the following initial data measure for the testing:
+On the other hand, to evaluate the performance of the trained model, we adopt a different initial distribution for testing: a truncated Gaussian measure on \(K\),

-Let $\rho_{\Theta}$ be the solution of the trained neural transport equation with initial data measure \eqref{eq:trans_init_test}.
-We plot in Figure \ref{fig:trans2D} the value of $\rho_{\Theta}(x,y,t)$ (SA-NODEs solution) and $\rho(x,y,t)$ for $(x,y)\in [-4,4]^2$ at different time points $t\in [0,5]$.
-These findings show that the simulations generated by SA-NODEs are highly consistent with the real solution, exhibiting minimal divergence over time.
-To quantify the approximation result, we define the following normalized testing error for each time step \( t \in [0,5] \):
+Let \(\rho_{\Theta}\) and \(\rho\) be solutions of the neural and the true transport equation, respectively, both initialized with the same data measure \eqref{eq:trans_init_test}.
+To quantify the approximation performance of $\rho_{\Theta}$, we define the following normalized testing error for each time step \( t \in [0,5] \):

-The normalized error for the training set is defined similarly by replacing the initial measure $\rho_0^{\text{test}}$ with $\rho_0^{\text{train}}$ in both approximated and exact equations.
-In Figure \ref{fig:trans_2D_error}, we plot the training and testing errors.
-Both error rates remain consistently low, demonstrating the robust generalization capability of the model.
+Solutions $\rho_{\Theta}$ and $\rho$ share the same normalization factor because of the positivity and identical form of the initial measure, along with the mass conservation property of the transport equation.
+Here, we measure errors in the $\mathbb{L}^1$ norm rather than the Wasserstein-1 distance $\mathbb{W}_1$ (as in Theorem~\ref{th:Trans}), for the following reasons: \begin{enumerate} \item The initial distributions are absolutely continuous and compactly supported, so the solutions remain in $\mathbb{L}^1(\R^2)$ at all times.
+Computing the $\mathbb{L}^1$ distance is substantially simpler than evaluating $\mathbb{W}_1$, which entails solving a numerical optimal transport problem. \item The $\mathbb{W}_1$ error can be bounded by the $\mathbb{L}^1$ error via